macharpe/meraki-mcp-cloudflare/README.md

 [![Deploy to Cloudflare Workers](https://deploy.workers.cloudflare.com/button)](https://deploy.workers.cloudflare.com/?url=https://github.com/macharpe/meraki-mcp-cloudflare)

 A Model Context Protocol (MCP) server that provides AI assistants with direct access to Cisco Meraki network management capabilities.
-This server runs on Cloudflare Workers and enables seamless integration between AI tools like Claude Desktop and your Meraki infrastructure.
+This server runs on Cloudflare Workers with enterprise-grade security using Cloudflare Access Zero Trust authentication.

+> **Prerequisites**: This implementation requires a domain managed by Cloudflare for custom domain setup and Cloudflare Access authentication.

 > **Inspiration**: This implementation was inspired by [Censini/mcp-server-meraki](https://github.com/Censini/mcp-server-meraki) - credits to the original work for additional API method ideas.